hankcs/HanLP/docs/configure.md

 ## Control Verbosity

-By default, HanLP will print progressive message to console when you load a model.
+By default, HanLP will print progressive message to the console when you load a model.
 If you want to silence it, use the following environment variable.

 ```bash